 After the first selection round, each semi-finalist is matched with a mentor: a seasoned academic entrepreneur from Cambridge Enterprise’s network.
 The mentors help to improve the business plans.

 *Please note: projects must be led by a current postdoc of the University or have a majority of team members who are current postdocs of the University.
-For an informal chat about your entry, contact Tania Balsa.
+For an informal chat about your entry, please contact Senior Investment Associate, James Thomas.